Signed in as:

 Fees & Payment accepted

-Central East Alcoholism and Drug Council (d/b/a Hour House) is accredited through CARF, licensed and funded in whole or in part through the Illinois Department of Human Services: Division of Substance Use Prevention and Recovery (SUPR) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Central East Alcoholism and Drug Council (d/b/a Hour House) is accredited through CARF, licensed and funded in whole or in part through the Illinois Department of Human Services: Division of Behavioral Health and Recovery (DBHR) and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.